chriskrycho/chriskrycho/README.md

 [mere-o]: https://mereorthodoxy.com
 [nr]: https://newrustacean.com

-Things I’m currently working on and/or passionate about include:
+Things I’m currently passionate about include:

 - programming languages and frameworks as tools for improving the reliability and usability of software
 - theology proper and theological anthropology
 - the intersection of Christian ethics and emerging technologies

+I am also currently looking for a job that checks off some of those boxes—read more in [Next: Role?](https://v5.chriskrycho.com/journal/next/role/)—so feel free to [get in touch](mailto:hello@chriskrycho.com)!

 Over the past half decade, I delivered top-notch [TypeScript][ts] support for [LinkedIn][li], including a spec for [Semantic Versioning for TypeScript Types][semver] and drove the [Ember][ember] TypeScript roadmap along with significant parts of Ember’s framework roadmap.